-Payments has two screens for verifying & sending payments and listing payments.
+Payments page has two sections.
+Top one for verifying & sending payments and the lower one for listing payments.

-If you click on ‘Send Payment’, the same invoice will be paid, after you have confirmed.
+If you click on ‘Send’, the same invoice will be paid.
 Upon successful payment, you will get a confirmation message like the one below:

-All the payments made successfully by your node are listed on this screen, you can click on each row to view the details of the payments.
+All the payments made successfully by your node are also listed on the lower section of the page.
+You can click on each row to view the details of the payments made in the past.

 This section allows you to generate invoices for any amount that you wished to get paid for.
 You can enter the memo text (optional) and the invoice amount in satoshi (optional) and click on ‘Add’ to generate the invoice.

 Upon the generation of the invoice, you can copy the payment request from the confirmation screen and share with the party, from whom you want to get paid.
+QR code of the Invoice is also displayed.
 The confirmation screen will look like below:

 Upon refreshing the screen, you can see the generated invoice added to the list.
 You can click on the row to view the detail of the invoice and also check the status.

-There are some other cool features on the app like skins customization for look n feel preference and toggling of the units from BTC to Sats, which I am not getting into, as its pretty intuitive.
+There are some other cool features on the app like skins customization for look n feel preference and toggling of the units from BTC to Sats, which we are not getting into, as its pretty intuitive.

 We are actively working on adding more features on the app, to make it more complete from the point of the view all the functionality available on LND.
 While also working on improving the usability of working with a full node.
 We will keep this post active and fresh as more features are rolled out on the app.

-We look forward to feedback from early alpha testers who can help us make the application better and also make lightning network more and more usable for anyone and everyone.
+We look forward to feedback from all the users, who can help us make the application better and also make lightning network more and more usable for anyone and everyone.

 That’s all for now.
-If you have any questions or feedback, please leave a comment or find me on twitter (@Sauby_k).
+If you have any questions or feedback, please leave a comment or find me on twitter @Suheb__

 Lets Ride The Lightning, together! :-)